Twisted (co)homology of non-orientable Weyl semimetals: Summary, discussion and outlook

 On a more theoretically fundamental level, there are several open questions that deserve to be addressed in future works.
 One immediate such question originating from the current work concerns the physics of additional surface states on non-orientable Brillouin zones.
 In this work, the surface states obtained by projecting out the periodic $S^1$ factor of $\KS$ are studied, but potential topological surface states are also bound to exist upon projection along the other two coordinate directions.
 These other projections interact with the glide symmetry in a non-trivial way, and as such they do not necessarily preserve its orientation-reversing properties.
 This leads us to believe that such surface states may need to be classified using a more involved and modified (co)homology description.
 An additional avenue for research lies in the formulation of similar classifications for systems subject to other symmetries, both with free and non-free actions.
 In particular, venturing into the realm of symmetries with non-free actions opens the possibility to provide similar (co)homology descriptions of systems subject to two mutually orthogonal glide symmetries, whose fundamental domains share some topological properties with the real projective space $\RR P^2$, or in three dimensions, its direct product with the circle $\RR P^2\times S^1$ -- notably, the presence of fixed momenta under this symmetry ensures that these spaces do not act as proper Brillouin zones.
 Such fundamental domains are studied in Refs.~\cite{fonseca2024,Konig2025}, indicating their immediate interest in the community.
 To the knowledge of the authors, descriptions in the specific terms of dual exact sequences for homology and cohomology exist for systems without symmetries~\cite{Mathai2017a,Mathai2017b} (a description that can be directly carried over to systems subject to chiral symmetry), and systems subject to time reversal symmetry~\cite{Thiang2017}.
 Hermitian systems subject to the simultaneous combination of parity and time reversal symmetry, resulting in so-called knotted semimetals, have also been studied in this context, although a satisfactory classification scheme remains elusive to date~\cite{Celeste2023}.
 It should be noted that descriptions of many of these symmetries have been provided in the the context of K-theory, which is a generalised cohomology theory; notably, Ref.~\cite{Shiozaki2022} provides a K-theoretic classification of systems subject to all 230 space groups, including semimetallic information.
 However, these works generally do not exploit the relation between local and global topology which is contained in the Mayer--Vietoris sequences studied here, nor the Poincar\'e duality giving rise to dual homology descriptions, while both of these aspects prove to contribute much intuitive physical insight.
-In principle, these features can also be reproduced in the K-theoretic setting; in particular, there is a notion of twisted Poincar\'e duality in this context~\cite{Tu2006}.
-One major advantage of this K-theoretic point of view is that it generalises well to non-Abelian descriptions via the study of non-commutative geometry, potentially enabling the study of features such as non-Abelian spectral braiding in non-Hermitian systems.